 The Good Web Guide Website of the Year interview

-The Good Web Guide, the highly respected guide to innovation and excellence online, published an interview with Visit Nunney’s founder and web editor Adrie van der Luijt in August 2014.
+The Good Web Guide, the highly respected guide to innovation and excellence online, published an interview on running this village website with Visit Nunney’s founder and editor Adrie van der Luijt in August 2014.

 Since 1 September 2014, Visit Nunney is registered with Companies House as a Community Interest Company (Company No. 09197083), regulated by the Office of the Regulator of Community Interest Companies.
 This is a special type of limited company that exists to benefit the community rather than private shareholders.

-A CIC is different from a not-for-profit organisation, but profits are reinvested to achieve benefit for the community; this will help us raise funds from advertising and other activities to pay for materials to promote Nunney and local community groups.
+A CIC is different from a not-for-profit organisation.
+We do make a profit on our commercial activities (sales of The Nunney Collection of quality gifts inspired by Nunney Castle and village), but profits are reinvested to achieve benefit for the community.
+This helps us raise funds from advertising and other activities to pay for materials to promote Nunney and local community groups.

 Every penny we raise is regulated and any profits must by law be invested in our activities to support the community – guaranteed.

 As well as running a village website, Visit Nunney helps local firms, events and activities with Marketing and PR support.
 This includes graphic design, social media marketing and hands-on, practical advice.

 This is paid for out of public funding, grants, donations and sponsoring, and charged at cost – we do not charge for our time.